ESamir/vertebrae/README.md

 # Vertebrae

 An application framework for building async Python microservices.

-Use this to add consistency between your API code bases.
-You get an API, a mesh network of services, and database connection pooling.
+Vertebrae is a security-focused, all purpose backbone for any Python API.
+It focuses on one core principle: reducing the lines of code in your application will enable you to write more consistent, more secure code.

+> The rule of thumb is that every 1,000 lines of code has 15+ unknown bugs inside.
+So the less code you have, the more stable and secure you can make it.

+Vertebrae helps you reduce clutter by supplying three core components:

+1. Routes: API handlers that supply stubs for accepting input via REST.
+2. Databases: Async connection pooling to popular databases of each primary type: relational, file and cache.
+3. Services: Connective tissue that creates an internal mesh network layer for your code.

 ## Install